jianyu-niu/jianyu-niu.github.io/_pages/about.md

 Short Bios
 ------
 I am currently a research assistant professor at [Southern University of Science and Technology](https://www.sustech.edu.cn/en/) (SUSTech), working with [Prof. Yinqian Zhang](https://yinqian.org/).
 I received my Ph.D. degree from [The University of British Columbia](https://ok.ubc.ca/) (UBC) in Sep.
 2021, under the supervision of [Prof. Chen Feng](https://engineering.ok.ubc.ca/about/contact/chen-feng/).
-My research fields include blockchain, distributed systems, TEE and computer networks.
+My research fields include blockchain, distributed systems, and confidential computing.

-**Our research lab has multiple openings for Research Associate, Post-doctoral Researchers, Research/Software Engineers, Research Assistants, Research Interns.
-If you are interested in working with me or any directions of our lab, please drop me or Prof. Zhang an email for more information.**
+**Our research lab has multiple openings for Research Associates, Post-doctoral Researchers, Research/Software Engineers, Research Assistants, and Research Interns.
+If you are interested in working with me or any directions for our lab, please drop me or Prof. Zhang an email for more information.**

 News
 ------
+- (2023/08)**[Paper]** Our works, Cumulus and Fast-HotStuff, have been accepted to [IoTJ](https://ieeexplore.ieee.org/abstract/document/10197622/) and [TDSC](https://ieeexplore.ieee.org/document/10041785), respectively.
 - (2023/02)**[Paper]** Our paper, “SodsBC: A Practical Post-quantum by Design Asynchronous Blockchain Framework”, has been accepted to [TDSC](https://ieeexplore.ieee.org/document/10041785).
 - (2022/10)**[Paper]** Our paper, “Crystal: Enhancing Blockchain Mining Transparency with Quorum Certificate”, has been accepted to [TDSC](https://ieeexplore.ieee.org/xpl/aboutJournal.jsp?punumber=8858).
 - (2022/08)**[Paper]** Our paper, “Narrator: Secure and Practical State Continuity for Trusted Execution in the Cloud”, has been accepted to [CCS 2022](https://www.sigsac.org/ccs/CCS2022/).